Luke 'Ming' Flanagan: Roscommon County Council (2004–2011)

 Flanagan returned to his native Castlerea, County Roscommon where he was elected at the 2004 Roscommon County Council election, topping the poll and being elected on the first count, defeating sitting councillors John Murray and Danny Burke.
 He was re-elected on the first count at 2009 Roscommon County Council election, receiving 16.8% of 1st preference votes in the Castlerea electoral area, and exceeding the quota by 394 votes.

-Mayor of County Roscommon (2010–2011)
+Cathaoirleach of County Roscommon (2010–2011)

-On 28 June 2010, Flanagan was elected as the Mayor of Roscommon County Council.
-During his time as mayor, he voluntarily took a 50 per cent cut of his mayoral allowance and took none of his foreign travel allowance, encouraging other politicians to do so.
+On 28 June 2010, Flanagan was elected as cathaoirleach of Roscommon County Council.
+During his time as chair of the council, he voluntarily took a 50 per cent cut of his allowance and took none of his foreign travel allowance, encouraging other politicians to do so.
 On 27 July 2010, Flanagan was the subject of debate over his refusal to lead the prayer said before council meetings; he said that it would be hypocritical for him, as a non-believer, to lead it.
-The matter was later resolved by asking Deputy Mayor Ernie Keenan to say the prayer.
+The matter was later resolved by asking Leas-Chathaoirleach Ernie Keenan to say the prayer.

-In December 2010, Flanagan proposed that his mayoral allowance should be halved, and many of his other allowances be abolished entirely, in recognition of the financial difficulties that the country and the county were experiencing.
+In December 2010, Flanagan proposed that his allowance should be halved, and many of his other allowances be abolished entirely, in recognition of the financial difficulties that the country and the county were experiencing.
 The proposal met with a mixed reception from his council colleagues.